 In all rounds, each team has up to 2 minutes per shot to reload and fire their apparatus, or they forfeit the shot.
-Shots will also be disqualified if any part of the team's apparatus extends past the 1m (W) x 1m (D) x 2m (H) footprint or the launching line.
+Shots will also be disqualified if any part of the team's apparatus extends past the 1 m x 1 m footprint or the launching line.
 The launch field will be cleared after a team's points are tallied in each round.
 (Note: Unlike the yard game, teams will not alternate turns when launching bean bags in any round.)